EKGF/movie-demonstrator/overview.md

 [https://datahub.io/rufuspollock/oscars-nominees-and-winners](https://datahub.io/rufuspollock/oscars-nominees-and-winners)

-Extended ontology to include nominees as well as winner.
+Extended the ontology to include the nominees as well as the winner.

+*Action*

-Action: use Wikidata dataset which is open source and shareable.
+Use Wikidata dataset which is open source and shareable.

-Query Ideas
+*Query Ideas*

 Per genre per actor find the average IMDB score in movies of that genre